To-jak/everything-leads-to-philosophy/README.md

 ### React app
 You’ll need to have Node >= 8.10 on your machine.
-On the root directory of philosophy, execute either the below commands to install all the project dependencies.
+On the root directory of philosophy, execute the commands below to install all the project dependencies.

 `npm install`